dougeby/IntuneDocs/intune-azure/configure-devices/set-up-telecom-expense-management-service-in-microsoft-intune.md

 Before you can use the Datalert service with Intune, you need to configure settings in the Datalert console and in Intune.
 The connection must be turned on for the Datalert service and for Intune.
 If the Datalert side of the connection is enabled, but not the Intune side, Intune receives the communication, but ignores it.

+>[!NOTE]
+>To enable this feature in your trial tenant, please [contact Microsoft support](https://docs.microsoft.com/intune/troubleshoot/how-to-get-support-for-microsoft-intune) for activation and Datalert support for the required software licenses.

 ## Supported platforms

 - Samsung Knox